Generalized Bayesian Multidimensional Scaling and Model Comparison: Conclusion and Discussion

-The proposed annealed SMC algorithm offers a viable alternative to MCMC, particularly when computational resources are available and faster inference is prioritized over long MCMC chains.
-Note that the proposed adaptive ASMC framework is highly flexible and can straightforwardly integrate existing MCMC kernels from the literature, including those based on HMC, to further enhance computational efficiency.
-While memory constraints can arise for high-dimensional particles, dimension reduction methods such as MDS yield low-dimensional latent variables, making memory demands more manageable.
-Moreover, our method does not require storing the complete history of particles at each annealing step, further reducing memory overhead.
-As a result, even a personal laptop can efficiently handle a large number of particles.
-Memory constraints can also be addressed by either increasing the number of SMC iterations while using fewer particles—an approach that has been shown to maintain or even improve performance with proper tuning \citep{wang2020annealed}—or by leveraging parallel implementations that distribute the particle set across computing cores.
-Methods such as entangled Monte Carlo \citep{NIPS2012_dc4c44f6}, the island particle filter \citep{Verge_island_smc_2015}, and the distributed particle filter \citep{HEINE20172508} enhance scalability, ensuring that memory limitations do not pose a significant barrier to running SMC with a large number of particles.
+The proposed annealed SMC algorithm offers a robust alternative to MCMC, particularly when computational resources permit parallelization or when robust inference is prioritized over single-chain MCMC exploration.
+The adaptive ASMC framework is highly flexible, allowing for the straightforward integration of advanced MCMC kernels from existing literature, such as Hamiltonian Monte Carlo (HMC), to further enhance mixing efficiency.
+Regarding memory constraints, while high-dimensional particle systems can present challenges, these are mitigated in BMDS by the typically low dimensionality of the latent embeddings.
+Furthermore, our method eliminates the need to store the complete particle history at every annealing step, significantly reducing overhead; consequently, even standard personal computing hardware can efficiently handle substantial particle populations.
+Should memory limitations arise in large-scale applications, they can be effectively managed by trading particle count for annealing iterations, which is a strategy shown to maintain or improve performance with appropriate tuning \citep{wang2020annealed}.
+Alternatively, scalability can be ensured through distributed computing strategies such as entangled Monte Carlo \citep{NIPS2012_dc4c44f6}, the island particle filter \citep{Verge_island_smc_2015}, and the distributed particle filter \citep{HEINE20172508}, ensuring that memory limitations do not hinder the application of SMC to large datasets

-The proposed method is implemented in an R package GBMDS which can be accessed at \url{https://github.com/SFU-Stat-ML/GBMDS}.
-The implementation integrates R and C++ to enhance computational efficiency, making it more accessible for practitioners.
-To assess scalability and runtime performance, we compared our implementation with the MCMC-based method in \cite{oh2001bayesian} using their available R package BayMDS \citep{oh2022baymds} across various simulation studies and data applications.
-The results indicate that even for more complex models, such as the truncated skewed Gaussian and truncated Student's $t$, our method achieves comparable or faster runtimes, demonstrating its scalability to larger datasets.
-When applying the BayMDS package to datasets with over 1,000 observations, we encountered processing limitations due to the requested data size exceeding its computational capacity.
-This further highlights the practical advantages of our proposed approach in handling large-scale problems.

-We have applied Procrustes transformations to the posterior samples to address the non-identifiability issue.
-The transformed posterior samples were then used to construct credible regions, providing a measure of uncertainty.
-In the geographical data example, we observed that the credible regions for certain observations were relatively broad, suggesting that specific patterns should be interpreted with caution.
-Exploring alternative post-processing transformations could further enhance interpretability.
-Additionally, it would be valuable to investigate how the number of particles in the annealed SMC algorithm affects the credible regions.